georgeflanagin/parsec4/README.md

 Parsec contains a class named ... `Parser`.
 This class has all the methods in it that support parsing.
 It also contains a method named `bind` that turns a functional operation into a parser by wrapping the function in Parser functionality.
-This is the monadic part of Parsec: transforming a function into a Parser object.
+You do not need to call `bind` or any of the other functions in `Parser` if you use the `@Parser` class decorator.

 Parsec also contains a function named `generate` that is used as a decorator in front of a function that does the parsing.
 The `@generate` decoration creates a Russian Doll structure of wrappings around the functions.
-While it is not "efficient" in the computational sense, parsers of all kinds are generally executed only once to get the result, unlike a computation that might be executed millions of times in a data analysis program.
+While it is not *efficient* in the computational sense, parsers of all kinds are generally executed only once to get the result, unlike a matrix inversion that might be executed millions of times in a data analysis program.

 ### What are some common built-in parsers in Parsec?